Knowing how to upgrade your gaming PC becomes an important yet simple skill that you can easily learn for yourself.

 - You may then put the desktop’s case back and start your computer.

 For gaming, 16GB of RAM is recommended without affecting your gaming performance despite the other applications running in the background.
+Some people might opt for 32GB or even 128GB of RAM but that is way too much for regular users.

-How to Upgrade RAM
+How to upgrade your RAM

 The following are the steps on how to upgrade your gaming PC’s RAM: